C. B. J. Snyder: Death

-Snyder died November 14, 1945, with his son, Robert, when they were overcome with natural gas poisoning, or carbon monoxide, or both, in their cottage in Babylon, New York.
-Apparently, upon retiring for the evening, the Snyders had lit the burners on the range oven to heat the rooms; but during the night the flame had been extinguished, possibly by a draft.
-The elder Snyder was 85, the son was 51.
-They both are buried in a family plot in Woodlawn Cemetery in The Bronx, New York City.
+Snyder died November 14, 1945, with his son, Robert, when they were overcome with natural gas poisoning in their cottage in Babylon, New York.
+Upon retiring for the evening, the Snyders had lit the burners on the range oven to heat the rooms, but during the night the flame had been extinguished, possibly by a draft.
+The elder Snyder was 85; his son was 51.
+Both are buried in a family plot in Woodlawn Cemetery in The Bronx, New York City.